PawseySC/singularity-containers/_episodes/31-mpi-openfoam.md

 ---
-title: "Using MPI-capable containers (with OpenFOAM as an example)"
+title: "Running MPI Applications in Containers: An OpenFOAM Example"
-teaching: 10
+teaching: 45
-exercises: 10
+exercises: 40

 questions:
+- How can an MPI application packaged in a container run across HPC compute nodes?
+- How are host MPI and interconnect libraries made available inside a container?
+- What performance overhead can MPI containers introduce compared with native execution?

 objectives:
-- Discuss the steps required to configure and run MPI applications from a container
-- Discuss the performance of parallel applications inside containers *versus* regular runs
+- Copy files from a container image to the writable host filesystem using an OpenFOAM tutorial as an example.
+- Run a containerised MPI application using Singularity and the Slurm scheduler.
+- Explain how Slurm launches containerised MPI applications to run in parallel.
+- Describe the roles of the host and container MPI installations in the hybrid MPI model, and why MPI ABI compatibility and access to host interconnect libraries are required.
+- Identify how Pawsey's MPI-enabled Singularity module configures host integration.

 keypoints:
+- Files packaged inside a read-only container image can be copied to the writable host filesystem for modification and use.
+- Launchers such as `srun` start `singularity exec`, creating one container process for each task in the parallel job step.
+- In the hybrid MPI model, the host launches the MPI tasks while the container provides the MPI application and an MPI implementation used to build it.
-- You need to build your application in the container with an MPI version which is ABI compatible with MPI libraries in the host
+- The container MPI must be compatible with the host MPI, and efficient multi-node execution requires access to the host interconnect libraries.
-- Appropriate environment variables and bind mounts are required at runtime to make the most out of MPI applications (sys admins can help)
-- Singularity interfaces almost transparently with HPC schedulers such as Slurm
-- MPI performance of containerised applications almost coincide with those of a native run
+- On Pawsey systems, the `singularity/4.1.0-mpi` module configures the required bind mounts, library paths, and preloaded host libraries.
+- A correctly configured MPI container can achieve communication performance close to native execution, but performance must be validated on the target system.
 ---

-### Are you running on a shared HPC system?
+### Request an interactive allocation

 If you're running this tutorial on a shared system (*e.g.* Setonix at Pawsey), you should use one of the compute nodes rather than the login node.
-You can set this up by using an interactive scheduler allocation, for instance on Setonix with Slurm (do this if you are not in an `salloc` interactive session yet):
+You can do this by requesting an interactive allocation from the scheduler, for instance on Setonix with Slurm (do this if you are not in an `salloc` interactive session yet):

 ```
 $ salloc -N 1 -n 1 -c 8 --reservation=ContainersTraining -t 4:00:00